 As a first-time user, once I’ve completed the introduction, I won’t see it again next time I log in.

-As an existing user that has already completed the introduction, I can see it again by clicking the Settings menu and selecting “Introduction”.
+As an existing user that has already completed the introduction, I want to see the introduction again.

+Implementation Notes: I do this by clicking the Settings menu and selecting “Introduction”.

 Sign Out